miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 This isn't great!
 The first stake account, `EhRbKi4Vhm1oUCGWHiLEMYZqDrHwEd7Jgzgi26QJKvfQ` has too much allocated.
-For their strategy, the staker wants the `100` SOL to be distributed evenly, meaning `40` in each account.
+For their strategy, the staker wants the `100` MLN to be distributed evenly, meaning `40` in each account.
 They need to move `30` to `J3xu64PWShcMen99kU3igxtwbke2Nwfo8pkZNRgrq66H` and `38DYMkwYCvsj8TC6cNaEvFHHVDYeWDp1qUgMgyjNqZXk`.